We teach ethics, across the curriculum.

 Ethics in Business | Tucker Sechrest

-The course examines the ways the market impacts our social and political relations and the ways in which our legal institutions constrict and enable the market.
+This course examines how markets shape our social and political relationships, and how legal institutions both enable and constrain them.
 Is the market a friend or foe of equality?
-What kind of freedom does the free market promise?
-Do businesses have an obligation to support socially desirable ends?
-Much of the coursework will be dedicated to tying Supreme Court opinions to classical and contemporary political philosophy.
+What kind of freedom does a “free” market really offer?
+Do businesses have ethical obligations to pursue socially desirable ends?
+Through close analysis of Supreme Court decisions and key works in classical and contemporary political philosophy, students will explore how law, economics, and ethics intersect in shaping a just society.

 Ethics Reading Courses